Unlock Your Adventure: Explore Hot Events, Top Travel Guides, and Exclusive Discounts!

 Sainte Chapelle

-Missing Saint Chapelle in a bucket list in Paris is a big mistake.
+Missing Saint Chapelle in a bucket list in Paris is a big mistake

 In this journey through the City of Light, many travelers yearn to visit Notre Dame, but few take the time to discover other interesting spots located on this island.
 That is the case of Saint Chapelle, often missed out on Paris bucket list, a big mistake.
 This gothic medieval chapel is a masterpiece, depicting scenes from the Old and New Testaments.
 Imagine fifteen grand 13th-century windows and a rose window narrating the tales of the Bible, in a clockwise sequence.